crashbug01/metodesaw/README.md

 For example, if you want to input a value for Kos A based on its Lokasi, you would enter 1 (the ID for Kos A) into the ID Alternatif column, 1 (the ID for Lokasi) into the ID Kriteria column, and your desired score into the nilai column.

-Your inputed decision matrix will appear in the decision matrix table where you can check them there.
+Your inputed decision matrix will appear in matrix keputusan where you can check them there.

 <p align="center"><img src="readme/tabel_mk.png" alt="Tabel Matriks Keputusan"></p>

 ## Output

-- The normalization of the matrix will appear in tabel normalisasi
+- The normalization of the matrix will appear in normalisasi

 <p align="center"><img src="readme/tabel_normalisasi.png" alt="Tabel Normalisasi"></p>

-- The ranking for each alternative will appear in tabel rangking
+- The ranking for each alternative will appear in rangking

 <p align="center"><img src="readme/tabel_rangking.png" alt="Tabel Rangking"></p>